osso-project/osso/README.md

-An Osso event is largely use case agnostic, and can represent a log message, stack trace, metric sample, user action taken, ad display or click, generic HTTP event, and so on.
+An Osso event is largely use case agnostic, and can represent a log message, stack trace, metric sample, user action taken, ad display or click, generic HTTP event, or otherwise.
 Every event has a set of common fields as well as optional key/value attributes that are typically event type-specific.

 The common event fields are: